sivavek/ai-olympiad/PythonProgramming_For_Middle_Schoolers_2026_extracted.md

 - December 2008: Python 3.0 released, breaking backward compatibility to fix language flaws and improve consistency.
 This led to a transition period where many projects migrated from Python 2 to Python 3.
-Spent S
-Part of Accenture
 - Present: Python has grown to be one of the most popular programming languages worldwide due to its simplicity, large standard library, and wide use in web development, data science, artificial intelligence, automation, and education.

 Reasons Behind Python's Popularity:
 - Easy-to-read, English-like syntax that lowers the barrier to programming
 - Extensive support libraries and active open-source community
 - Versatility for scripting, web applications, scientific computing, machine learning, and more
+- Cross-platform support on Windows, Linux, macOS, and mobile platforms
+> [!NOTE]
-- Cross-platform support on Windows, Linux, macOS, and mobile platforms One fun fact about Python is that the language's name was inspired not by the snake, but by the British comedy TV show "Monty Python's Flying Circus."
-Guido van Rossum, the creator of Python, was a fan of the show and wanted a name that was short, unique, and slightly mysterious, hence "Python" 1.1 Why is Python Easy to Learn?
+> One fun fact about Python is that the language's name was inspired not by the
+> snake, but by the British comedy TV show "Monty Python's Flying Circus."
+Guido
+> van Rossum, the creator of Python, was a fan of the show and wanted a name
+> that was short, unique, and slightly mysterious, hence "Python"

+1.1 Why is Python Easy to Learn?
 - Simple English-like language
 - No semicolons or curly braces